 - Learn about how to authenticate a Drupal user via an API using React

-- Compare through example code and use-cases the differences between integrating React into an existing Drupal theme or module, and creating a stand-alone React application
+- Contrast, through example code and use-cases, the differences between integrating React into an existing Drupal theme or module and creating a stand-alone React application

 Did you know that Drupal is looking to adopt React to create a better user experience for site builders and content creators?
-While it's not set in stone yet, there's a good chance that in the near future knowing how to use React, and especially how to integrate it with Drupal, will become an important skill for Drupal developers.
+Knowing how to use React, and how to integrate it with Drupal, may become an important skill for Drupal developers.

-For a high-level overview, especially in the context as a backend for React applications, check out An Introduction to Drupal for React Developers.
+For a high-level overview of Drupal, especially as a backend for React applications, check out An Introduction to Drupal for React Developers.

 Our goal is to introduce you to the fundamental concepts that you'll need to understand when using React and Drupal together.
-We don't answer every single question you might have (though feel free to let us know about your questions), or cover every possible way of doing things.
+We don't answer every single question you might have (though feel free to ask us your specific questions), or cover every possible way of doing things.
 Rather, we want to give you enough information about how all the moving parts work so that you'll be able to start experimenting and solving real-world problems ASAP.

-Create a React Component: In this tutorial we'll create two new React components that, combined together, allow us to wrap the existing content of a node in a React application containing a button which can be used to toggle the visibility of the node's content.
+Create a React Component: In this tutorial we'll create a new React component that queries the Drupal.org project API to get data about project usage and then displays it in a block.
 This is a great example of how you can use React to enhance an existing Drupal theme without having to go fully decoupled.

 fetch() function.
 We'll go over the anatomy of a fetch request, and also discuss alternatives and when they might come in handy.